nccurry/go-kong/README.md

 }
 ```

-All of the various Kong plugin configurations have (eventually)
+All of the various Kong plugin configurations will eventually
-been defined.
+be defined.
 Two helper functions have been written to help marshal plugin configurations to/from
 more specific configuration structs to the more generic ```map[string]interface{}```

 For example: